dacctal/uspm/repo_maintain/README.md

 ### Read the templates first
 - Start with `repo_maintain/templates/install.sh` and `repo_maintain/templates/remove.sh`.
 - Do not change how `.sh` files are handled by the core tooling.
 Follow the template structure and comments.
-Keep `set -euo pipefail` style, validate inputs, avoid `sudo` and writes outside `$HOME`.
+Avoid `sudo` and writes outside `$HOME`.
 - make sure depedancies are prodived by uspm repo.
 - Describe your package via `repo_maintain/templates/package.toml`.
 The schema is intentionally minimal: